websanova/websanova.github.io/_posts/2015-08-25-creating-a-new-package-in-laravel-5-part-1-package-workflow.md

 ## Folder Structure

 First off let's create our folders.
-Keep in mind we want to take in account multiple packages all with their own repository and different versions of Laravel.
+Keep in mind we want to take into account multiple packages, each of which has it's own repository and different versions of Laravel.

 ~~~
 ./laravel-packages/laravel/4.x.x